ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 present.

-Intermediaries MAY use this header field to allow processing of HTTP Datagrams for unknown HTTP Upgrade Tokens.
+Intermediaries MAY use this header field to allow processing of HTTP Datagrams for unknown HTTP upgrade tokens.
 Note that this is only possible for HTTP Upgrade or Extended CONNECT.

 The Capsule-Protocol header field MUST NOT be used on HTTP responses with a